Frequently Asked Questions

 How do Certified Registered Nurse Anesthetists (CRNAs) affect a training program?

 CRNAs are skilled anesthesia providers and key contributors to many training programs, including ours at the University of Minnesota.
-This delivery model is often termed the anesthesia care team (ACT) and is the routine mode in many areas of the country, especially the southeast.
-CRNA participation in anesthesiology training programs is highly beneficial as you should always capitalize on the vast clinical experience of the individuals you interact with.
-Moreover, they are the key providers who facilitate your opportunity to attend conferences, lectures, journal clubs and other opportunities on a predictable basis.
-Finally, as you will quite likely work with CRNAs during your future career, the more you understand the ACT system, the better.
+CRNA participation in our anesthesiology training program is highly beneficial as residents will capitalize on the vast clinical experiences of the individuals they interact with.
+Moreover, they are the key providers who facilitate your opportunity to attend conferences, lectures, journal clubs and other opportunities on a predictable and protected basis.

 When should I start my application process?

-• Confirming your schedule for autumn, including interview times, USMLE 2 timeline, and key clinical or research rotations.
+- Confirming your schedule for autumn, including interview availability, USMLE 2 timeline, and key clinical or research rotations.

 Who should I ask for letters of reference?